General terms and conditions

 Titeca’s liability is limited to repairing foreseeable, direct and personal damage, excluding any indirect or material damage, including but not limited to lost profits and losses and supplementary costs.
 Without prejudice to the orders referred to in article 17, fourth section, of the Act concerning the establishment of an Institute of Auditors and the organisation of public review on the profession of auditor, coordinated on 30 April 2007, full (contractual, extracontractual or other) liability for the execution of the order is limited to the amount(s) Titeca is entitled to under the professional liability insurance policy taken out by Titeca, including the deductible borne by Titeca in accordance with that insurance policy.

-If the liability insurer does not make payment for any reason, all liability will be limited to thrice the amount of the fee invoiced for the execution of the order.
-If it concerns a recurring order, this coefficient is applied to the amount of the fees invoiced to the client during the twelve-month period preceding the damage-causing event or from the commencement of execution of the order if this period is shorter than one year.
+If, for whatever reason, the liability insurer does not pay out, all liability shall be limited to three times the amount of the fees invoiced for the execution of the order.
+If it concerns a recurrent assignment, this coefficient shall be applied to the amount of the fees invoiced to the client during the twelve months preceding the event giving rise to the damage, or from the beginning of the execution of the assignment if this period is less than one year.

-They do not apply if the liability results from a fault committed with fraudulent intent or with the intent to inflict damage.
-This limitation therefore explicitly applies to any liability resulting from any other faults for which Titeca, their partners, directors and/or independent contractors are liable.
+The limitations included in this article do not apply when the liability is the result of an error committed with fraudulent intent or with intent to harm.
+Consequently, this limitation expressly applies to any liability arising from any other fault for which Titeca, its partners, directors and/or independent employees would be liable.

-If it appears that two or more incidents result from one and the same error, they shall be considered as a single liability issue and the liability shall therefore be limited to the highest of the amounts applicable to the relevant orders or agreements.
+Should it appear that two or more claims arise from one and the same fault, they shall be considered as a single liability case and liability shall therefore be limited to the highest amount of the amounts applicable to the assignments or contracts in question.

 This means that Titeca will have to request certain information and documents from their clients, retain this information and these documents and/or consult suitable databases within this context.
 The client undertakes to provide Titeca with the requested information and to inform Titeca in time of any change regarding this information and these documents.